bartkozal/hocus-pocus/README.md

 The main idea behind is to make a universal and lightweight stylesheet starter kit that focuses on the most common features.
 You can change the look of every single component, disable some features and define a range of helpers with variables.
-Disadvantage of this approach is lack of compiled CSS version.
+A disadvantage of this approach is lack of compiled CSS version.

 Sites built with Hocus-Pocus: